benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Check if a uuid is banned.
 Using this method also refreshes any expired bans and unbans them.

-        :uuid: Check if the UUID of the user is banned
+        :arg uuid: Check if the UUID of the user is banned

-        :Returns: True or False (banned or not banned)
+        :returns: True or False (banned or not banned)